ghkhashayar/docs/docs/compile.md

 # Custom compile

-Sanjab is based on [vue.js](https://vuejs.org) and some awesome libraries added to it to make it powerfull. but still not enough.
+Sanjab is based on [vue.js](https://vuejs.org) and some awesome libraries added to it to make it powerful. but still not enough.
 You may need special javascript libraries or maybe you want to edit styles. to do that you need little knowledge about [laravel mix](http://laravel.com/docs/mix) and then compile sanjab yourself with your customizations.

 ## Step 1
 Install npm packages including laravel mix.